Billionaire Warren Buffett Trashes Bitcoin Again: ‘That Is Not Investing’

 “The world ultimately will have a single currency, the Internet will have a single currency,” Dorsey told the Times of London.
 “I personally believe that it will be bitcoin.”

-The Winklevoss twins wave off crypto skeptics, saying they suffer from a colossal “failure of imagination” when they dismiss flippantly crypto.
+The Winklevoss twins wave off crypto skeptics, saying they suffer from a colossal “failure of imagination” when they flippantly dismiss crypto.

 Bitcoin billionaire Changpeng Zhao, the founder of cryptocurrency exchange Binance, agrees.
 He says digital currencies are here to stay, as the Inquisitr has reported.